Get all the latest data for Abuja

 We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Land Use Act 1978 (Gazetted Text) It is the foundational land law governing tenure across Nigeria.
-We used it to explain what "ownership" means in Nigeria.
-We referenced it for consent and transfer requirements.
+Land Use Act 1978 It is the core federal law behind Nigeria’s land-tenure system.
+We used it to explain why Abuja buyers do not receive classic freehold title.
+We also used it for consent and right-of-occupancy logic.